icukovic/gingerbill.org-source/content/article/2021-12-15-multiple-return-values-research.md

 If anyone has any more information about this topic, please feel free to contact me with it!

 P.S.
-If there is no research done into this area, it is a good since since there is so much left to discover in Programming Language Theory.
+If there is no research done into this area, it is a good sign since there is so much left to discover in Programming Language Theory.